ToolJet/ToolJet/docs/docs/marketplace/plugins/jira.md

 #### Parameters:
 - **Query**: The search query in Jira Query Language (JQL) format.
 - **Account id**: The account ID of the user to find assignable users for.
-- **Project key**: The key of the project to find assignable users for.
+- **Project key**: The key or id of the project to find assignable users for.
-- **Issue key**: The key of the issue to find assignable users for.
+- **Issue key**: The key or id of the issue to find assignable users for.
 - **Start at**: The index of the first user to return.
 - **Max results**: The maximum number of users to return.
 - **Action descriptor id**: The action descriptor ID to find assignable users for.